History of Drew Brees in Timeline

 February 18, 2007: Grand Marshal of Bacchus Parade

-On February 18, 2007, Drew Brees was honored as the 2007 Grand Marshal of the Bacchus parade, a New Orleans Mardi Gras organization.
+On February 18, 2007, Drew Brees was honored as the 2007 Grand Marshal of the Bacchus parade by the Krewe of Bacchus, a New Orleans Mardi Gras parade organization.

-In February 2008, Drew Brees signed a promotional deal with Chili's Grill & Bar to promote their new line of hamburgers, which also helped raise money for charity.
+In February 2008, Drew Brees signed a promotional deal with Chili's Grill & Bar to promote the chain's new line of hamburgers.
+This promotion also helped raise money for charity.

-In June 2008, Drew Brees participated in the Pro Sports Team Challenge to raise money for Operation Kids charity.
+In June 2008, Drew Brees participated in the Pro Sports Team Challenge, a competition for professional athletes designed to help raise money for various charities.
+Brees represented Operation Kids in the challenge.

 June 2009: Visit to Guantanamo Bay

-In late June 2009, Drew Brees visited the Guantanamo Bay detention camp as part of a USO tour and stated that captives were being treated well.
+In late June 2009, Drew Brees visited the Guantanamo Bay detention camp as part of a USO tour.
+After his return, Brees commented that Guantanamo captives were being treated better than convicts in U.S. prisons.

 August 7, 2009: Death of Mina Brees

-On August 7, 2009, Drew Brees's mother, Mina Brees, passed away at the age of 59 from a prescription drug overdose.
+On August 7, 2009, Drew Brees's mother, Mina Brees, passed away at age 59 from a prescription drug overdose, which was ruled a suicide.
+Brees was temporarily excused from training camp due to the "family matter."

-2009: Induction into Purdue's Intercollegiate Athletics Hall of Fame
+2009: Inducted into Purdue's Intercollegiate Athletics Hall of Fame

-In 2009, Drew Brees was inducted into Purdue's Intercollegiate Athletics Hall of Fame.
+In 2009, Drew Brees was inducted into Purdue's Intercollegiate Athletics Hall of Fame, recognizing his achievements as a Boilermaker.

 The Saints advanced to their first NFC Championship Game since their 2009 Super Bowl winning season.